-HAP has a dedicated team that matches our members with the best – and most appropriate – Behavioral health services.
-The Coordinated Behavioral Health Management team also monitors the member’s care throughout their treatment.
+HAP has a dedicated team that matches our members with the best – and most appropriate – behavioral health services.
+The Coordinated Behavioral Health team also monitors the member’s care throughout their treatment.

 When we talk about behavioral health, we’re referring to both mental health and chemical dependence (addiction) problems.